londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:    :xmlref:`DataBits`
      :val:     7 or 8
-     :desc:    UART data bit count 7 or 8 (default 8 bits) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used is omitted.`
+     :desc:    UART data bit count 7 or 8 (default 8 bits) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:    :xmlref:`Parity`
      :val:     N; E or O